The characteristics and structure of soils; nutrient systems; human impact on soils; a project and laboratories as required.

 Assessment is 50% internal (on-going during the semester) and 50% external (final examination)

 - Teaching Arrangements

-- There are two lectures per week plus a laboratory programme during which the students, in groups of 6-8, work through a series of soil tests to investigate a soil affected by a particular human activity.
+A series of 2:50-minute laboratory sessions run in scheduled weeks over the 13 weeks of the semester.
+In the laboratory programme, students will work in groups of 6-8, and work through a series of soil tests to investigate a soil affected by a particular human activity.

 Main course text:

 McLaren, R.G. and Cameron, K.C.
 (1996) Soil Science.
 Oxford University Press., Auckland (2nd edn.)